State plans to spend $80 million in federal funds to update antiquated unemployment system

 Pechacek added that any ongoing maintenance costs associated with the new system would be addressed in the state budgeting process.

-The plan to use federal coronavirus stimulus funds to cover the state's unemployment modernization project comes after the Democratic governor made multiple requests to Republicans, who control the Legislature, to allocate state dollars to the effort.
+The plan to use COVID stimulus funds to cover the state’s unemployment modernization project comes after the Democratic governor made multiple requests to Republicans, who control the Legislature, to allocate state dollars to the effort.

 GOP leaders in January rejected Evers call for the Legislature to convene in special session to spend $5.3 million to begin unemployment system updates.
 Republicans said at the time Evers had the ability to initiate spending without legislative approval.

-On the first day of budget deliberations this summer, the GOP-led budget committee stripped hundreds of items from the governor's proposal, including one to cover system updates.
-The committee later rejected Evers' proposal to allocate $15 million to DWD for system upgrades, with Republicans again pointing to the governor's access to coronavirus stimulus funds as a way to fund those efforts.
+On the first day of budget deliberations this summer, the GOP-led budget committee stripped hundreds of items from the governor’s proposal, including one to cover system updates.
+The committee later rejected Evers’ proposal to allocate $15 million to DWD for system upgrades, with Republicans again pointing to the governor’s access to COVID funds.

+“I am glad that the Governor finally took action,” said state budget committee co-chair Sen. Howard Marklein, R-Spring Green.
+“The Legislature has been encouraging him to address the problems with unemployment for more than a year.
+I look forward to progress on this important issue.”

+Evers’ spokesperson Britt Cudaback said CARES Act funds, which originally had to be spent by the end of 2020 before the deadline for states to use those funds was extended to the end of this year, would not have been a feasible funding source for the modernization project as the effort is expected to take several years to complete.

 New contract